Answering "Why Work Here"

 "Why do you want to work in the TikTok Shop team?"

-1. I like to know what my development efforts are able to tangibly drive impact.
+1. I like to know that my development efforts are able to tangibly drive impact.
 At the current stage, TikTok Shop is still at a relatively nascent stage of the product lifecycle where that is possible.

 3. ByteDance (TikTok's parent company) internally develops many cutting edge technologies and also uses open source technologies.
 I'm excited to learn from the company's experienced engineers on how to scale these technologies to a worldwide audience.